Surface Area and Volume Resources

 If plotting points in three dimensions seems like something for a rocket scientist, this video's got your back.
 It will explain everything you need to know to get started working in the third dimension, from point-plotting to distance-finding to midpoint-calculating.
 Before you know it, you'll have a third degree in the third dimension.

 This interactive tool lets you play with Platonic solids.
 You can rotate them, enlarge them, and even create your own nets to print out and fold up.
-Like a marriage counselor between you and surface areas, it'll help you understand each other better and together, you'll build a solid (relationship).
+Like a marriage counselor between you and surface areas, it'll help you understand each other better.
+Together, you'll build a solid (relationship).

 How voluminous is your knowledge of 3D shapes?
 Earn points by clicking on the flying solids.
 Sit back, relax, and click when the spirit moves you, or be a daredevil and select timed mode.
 Whatever tickles your fancy.
 Be careful, though, since you lose points by clicking on the wrong solid.